-- 5 are, however, larger in model results with values of up to -1°C compared to about -0.25°C in reconstructions.
-The Arctic and South America show smaller simulated temperature changes (around -0.5°C) and the average responses in the reconstructions are even smaller but stay at levels of -0.1 to -0.2°C during several years.
-The temperature perturbation typically lasts longer than the forcing itself, with a recovery - to pre-eruption temperatures after 3 to 10 years in the simulations and in the reconstructions.
-For the Antarctic region, both the simulated and reconstructed temperature response is negligible.
+The responses vary considerably in the simulations and in the reconstructions among regions.
+Nevertheless, the composite averages are always larger in model results with values of up to -1 °C compared to about -0.25 °C in reconstructions.
+The largest responses in simulated and reconstructed temperatures are found in Europe and Asia.
+The Arctic and South America show smaller simulated temperature changes compared to Europe and Asia (around -0.5 °C) and the average responses in the reconstructions are even smaller but stay at levels of -0.1 to -0.2 °C during several years.
+For the Antarctic region, both the simulated and reconstructed temperature responses are negligible.
 This is also the case for the reconstructed response in Australasia.
-Similar results were obtained using the Gao et al. (2008) forcing (see Supplement Sect.
-S6 and Fig. S11). - At multidecadal timescales, the volcanic forcing lies in the range of -0.5 to -1 W m-2 for the Crowley and Unterman (2012) reconstruction and -0.5 to -0.75 W m-2 for Gao et al. (2008) (Figs. S12 and S13).
-Interestingly, the simulated and reconstructed temperature responses are in better agreement at these timescales, in particular when using the Crowley and Unternman (2012) reconstruction, with temperature decreases - 20 on the order of a few tenths of degree in most regions.
-The one exception is South America where, in contrast to simulations, the reconstructions do not show any multidecadal changes associated with volcanic forcing.
+Similar results were obtained using the Gao et al. (2008) forcing (see Sect.
+S6 and Fig. S11).

-The multidecadal impact of solar forcing in the reconstructions is strongest in Europe, the Arctic and Asia (Fig. S14), with mean changes ranging from 0.15 to 0.25 °C.
+At multi-decadal timescales, the simulated and reconstructed temperature responses are in better agreement, in particular when using the Crowley and Unterman (2013) reconstruction (Fig. S12) rather than the Gao et al. (2008) estimations (Fig. S13), with temperature decreases on the order of a few tenths of a degree in most regions.
+The one exception is South America, where, in contrast to simulations, the reconstructions do not show any multi-decadal changes associated with volcanic forcing.

-25 Changes in model simulations are smaller, lying between 0.05 and 0.1 °C in all regions except for Antarctica where no changes are perceptible.
+The multi-decadal impact of solar forcing in the reconstructions is strongest in Europe, the Arctic, and Asia (Fig. S14), with mean changes ranging from 0.15 to 0.25 °C. Changes in model simulations are smaller, lying between 0.05 and 0.1 °C in all regions except for Antarctica, where no changes are perceptible.
 The reconstructed changes thus appear larger than the simulated ones in Europe and the Arctic.
-This interpretation of the results should be approached cautiously, however, as the solar variability is not independent from the volcanic forcing analysis.
-Volcanic eruptions tend to occur more often in periods of low solar forcing in the reconstructed forcing records, and solar forcing itself is characterised by significant uncertainties (e.g., Schmidt et al., 2011).
+This interpretation of the results should be approached cautiously, however, as the solar variability is not independent of the volcanic forcing analysis.
+Volcanic eruptions tend to occur more often in periods of low solar forcing in the reconstructed forcing records, and solar forcing itself is characterized by significant uncertainties (e.g. Schmidt et al., 2011).

-6.2 Framework for evaluation of climate model simulations: $U{\rm R}$ and $U{\rm T}$ statistics
+5.2 Framework for evaluation of climate model simulations: U_R and U_T statistics